- Home >

 Each year, the Rangiora High School Board of Trustees will determine the number of places which can be made available to students who live outside the enrolment zone, for enrolment in the following year.

 If the number of out of zone applications exceeds the number of places available, students will be selected by ballot.
-If a ballot is required, it is usually held on 31 July of the current year.
+If a ballot is required, it is usually held in early August of the current year.
 Parents will be informed of the outcome of the ballot within three school days.

 Applications from out of zone students will be processed in the following order of priority: